 Multiple installations at one address

-When you create certificates, it's important to provide all address details in the Online Services.
+When you create certificates, it's important to provide all address details in the System Registry.
 This ensures we can accurately assess your application as quick as possible.

-For 2 or more installations at the same address, provide detailed information for us to locate and separate the systems.
-If you're unsure, add as many details to describe how to get to the property and each system.
+For 2 or more installations at the same address, provide detailed information for us to locate and separate the devices.
+If you're unsure, add as many details to describe how to get to the property and each device.

 We also verify that the system locations have met the metering arrangement and meeting scheme criteria.